College of Communication > Faculty & Staff > Faculty A-Z > Luisela Alvaray

 Luisela Alvaray is an associate professor in our

 Media and Cinema Studies concentration.
 As a Fulbright and an OAS scholar, she attended the University of California, Los Angeles, where she completed her master’s and doctoral degrees in Critical Studies in Film and Television.
 She specializes in Latin American cinema, transnational cinemas, cultural studies and documentary studies.
 Other subjects she explores through her teaching and research are film history and globalization and media.

-Alvaray has served in multiple committees at the college and university level.
+Alvaray has served in multiple committees at the college and university levels.
+For three years, she led the college to a successful Academic Program Review.
 She is invested in the internationalization of the communication curriculum, for which she was chair of the team that developed an international communication minor, and has been a member and co-chair of the college’s Internationalization Committee.
-She also co-taught a study abroad to Mexico City in 2010 and 2011, and a study abroad to Spain in 2015 and 2016.
-The latter is a summer program called “Study Abroad Spain: Cinema and the City"
+She also co-taught a study abroad to Mexico City in 2010 and 2011, and a study abroad to Spain every year since 2015 to the present.
+The latter is a summer program called

-Alvaray is active in two professional organizations—the Society for Cinema and Media Studies (SCMS), where she is the Co-chair of the Latino/a Caucus, and the Latin American Studies Association (LASA), where she is an active member of the Film Studies section.
+Alvaray is active in two professional organizations—the Society for Cinema and Media Studies (SCMS), where she was Secretary and Co-chair of the Latino/a Caucus between 2013-2016, and the Latin American Studies Association (LASA), where she is an active member of the Film Studies section.

 Through her coursework and professional endeavors, Alvaray tries to keep an active connection with the community.
-She periodically asks students to attend different film festivals in the city, brings filmmakers from the community to her classes, and has personally served as judge in the documentary competition of the Chicago International Film Festival (2014).
+She periodically asks students to attend different film festivals in the city, brings filmmakers from the community to her classes, and has personally served twice as judge in the documentary competitions of the Chicago International Film Festival.

 Alvaray is originally from Caracas, Venezuela, speaks Spanish at home and has a beautiful, smart and imaginative daughter, who she considers her best creation.